 Payne, the newly installed board of directors, and the staff have outlined 4 pillars of focus moving forward into 2020 and beyond.

 Businesses can look forward to more opportunities to leverage resources and collaborate with one another than ever before.
 Residents can expect a more organized, singular voice in government discussions like zoning, transportation, and other civic driven initiatives.
 We are excited to see how Amplify’s 2030 plan and the city’s Place Making initiative will benefit each other.
-As each organization continues to make strides towards their respective goals we hope the community will naturally begin to get more accomplished
+As each organization continues to make strides towards their respective goals we hope the community will naturally begin to get more accomplished with less resources.

 Tourism development will thrive more than ever before.
 With over 15 million visitors annually, the former Beach Chamber’s small staff was limited in their ability to engage with visitors while also enhancing their experience.
 A larger staff working towards common goals will allow the organization to take advantage of larger grant opportunities and better implement program strategies.
 Under the direction of Executive Vice President Kristina Alspaw and the rest of the incredible staff, the visitor and resident experience throughout our award-winning community will only continue to flourish.